 Readmission is contingent upon the medical condition being sufficiently resolved or managed successfully so as to enable the student to resume successful progress toward the degree.
 While on leave, students are expected to seek necessary or appropriate medical attention and to document the steps taken and progress made.
 This information will be requested and made part of the readmission process along with assessments from appropriate medical and/or psychological professionals.
 Additional information may be sought and might include a personal interview and input from family members, employers or others who interacted with the student while on leave.
-In cases where there has been significant psychiatric or psychological counseling staff in advance of readmission and/or as a condition of continued enrollment.
+In cases where there has been significant psychiatric or psychotherapeutic involvement, the student may be required to meet with a member of the College's psychological counseling staff in advance of readmission and/or as a condition of continued enrollment.
 Final decisions about readmission are made by the Dean of Students Office.